binnes/esp8266Workshop/en/part4/TRAINING.md

 5. In the databases section select the bin icon next to the training database : ![cloudant delete](screenshots/cloudant-delete.png)
 6. Enter the database name in the text box then press the delete button to delete the database : ![confirm delete](screenshots/cloudant-confirm-delete.png)

-You can now start creating the training data again - the database is automatically created when the flow is next deployed
+You can now start creating the training data again - the database is automatically created when the Node-RED flow is next deployed

 Once you have your training data recorded you can move to the [next section](JUPYTER.md)
 ***